a-agmon/rs-graph-llm/README.md

-# rs-graph-llm: A LangGraph-like Stateful Graph Execution Framework for Rust
+# rs-graph-llm | A Rust-built, stateful graph runner for LLM agents

-A lean, powerful stateful graph execution framework for building and running interactive agentic workflows with LLM integration, inspired by LangGraph but built from the ground up in Rust.
+Inspired by LangGraph and tightly integrated with [Rig](https://github.com/0xPlaygrounds/rig), rs-graph-llm is a simple, lean, Rust-native framework for designing and running stateful, graph-driven LLM agent workflows.

 ## Why This Framework?